DGC Applications Hub

 Avoid shared email addresses or school/college email addresses as email is our primary method of communication and you will need access at all times.
 Have your qualifications, Scottish candidate number, and/or student ID number handy for your application – these are not compulsory if you cannot find them but it will make your application process smoother.

-These have replaced the personal statement and are designed to help us find out more about you and why you have chosen college.
+Supporting Information Questions have replaced the personal statement and are designed to help us find out more about you and why you have chosen to come to college.

-We ask why you have chosen the course, your plan for after completing your course and why you are suitable.
+We may ask questions such as why you have chosen the course, your plan for after completing your course and why you are suitable for that particular course.

 You will receive an email confirmation that your application has been received.